Cockatrice/Cockatrice/.github/CONTRIBUTING.md

 We use a separate job on Travis CI to check your code for formatting issues.
 If your pull request was rejected, you can check the output on their website.
-Click on <kbd>Details</kbd> next to the failed Travis CI build at the bottom of your PR and then click on the "Linting" build (the fastest one on the very top of the list) to see the detailed log.
+To do so, click on <kbd>Details</kbd> next to the failed Travis CI build at the bottom of your PR on the GitHub page, on the Travis page then click on our "Linting" build (the fastest one on the very top of the list) to see the complete log.

 The message will look like this:
 ```